Shweta9-d/Namaste-React/README.md

 # Namaste-React

-❤ Namaste React Course from Zero to Hero 🚀 by Akshay Saini(Founder of NamasteDev).
-This repository for Assignment &amp; Class Notes
+Namaste React Course from Zero to Hero by Akshay Saini.
+This repository for Assignment & Class Notes